aditya080101/movieflixrec/README.md

 ## Phase 0-
 The main focus was to :
-1.Decide which project to work on
+1. Decide which project to work on
-2.Get familiar with the technologies and programming languages required for the project .
+2. Get familiar with the technologies and programming languages required for the project .
-3.Develop a rudimentary idea of what features I wanted to include in the application.
+3. Develop a rudimentary idea of what features I wanted to include in the application.

 ## Phase 1-
-1.Studying about different types of filtering algorithms.
+1. Studying about different types of filtering algorithms.
+2. Making a simple recommendation system and improving it further.
-2.Develop a content based filtering algorithms using cosine similarity.
+2. Develop a content based filtering algorithms using cosine similarity.
-3.sentiment analysis on imdb dataset of 50k movies.
+3. Sentiment analysis on imdb dataset of 50k movies.

 ## Phase 2:
-1.On acheiving most targets in the previous sprint I went on to integrate all of them in a good UI .
+1. On acheiving most targets in the previous sprint I went on to integrate all of them in a good UI .
-2.started thinking and implementing more complex features in the app.
+2. Started thinking and implementing more complex features in the app.

 ## Phase 3:
-2.Added details of the movies.
+2. Added details of the movies.
-3.Added details of the Cast and crew.
+3. Added details of the Cast and crew.
-4.scraped reviews of the movies from imdb and did sentiment analysis.
+4. scraped reviews of the movies from imdb and did sentiment analysis.
-5.Improving UI of the web application.
+5. Improving UI of the web application.

 ## What's next?
-1.Improving the UI design.
+1. Improving the UI design.
-2.Adding the Names of Popular Movies on the home page which I got using Simple Recommender System.
+2. Adding the Names of Popular Movies on the home page which I got using Simple Recommender System.
-3.Adding the names of popular Movies based of Genre on home page.
+3. Adding the names of popular Movies based of Genre on home page.
-4.Making a Hybrid Recommendation system which uses both Content filtering and collaborative filtering algorithms.
+4. Making a Hybrid Recommendation system which uses both Content filtering and collaborative filtering algorithms.
-5.Improving Sentiment Analysis further to get accurate results.
+5. Improving Sentiment Analysis further to get accurate results.
-6.Get the trailer for the recommended movies.
+6. Get the trailer for the recommended movies.